YehorYehorychev/Playwright-Framework/README.md

 # Docker Prerequisites 🐳
 Before you begin, ensure you have met the following requirements:

-You have Docker Desktop installed on your system.
-You have an understanding of how to use Docker containers.
+You have Docker Desktop installed on your system and make sure that you have a Docker Plugin installed in your IDE You have an understanding of how to use Docker containers.

 # To run tests using a Docker container, open the project and execute the command: